• Skip to main content

 4. Turn off.
 Or add 1/2 cup of water and allow to simmer for another 20 minutes until desired scent is reached.

-You can add other fresh ingredients such as cloves or essential oils as well.
+You can add other fresh ingredients to your homemade potpourri such as apple slices, whole spices, or herbs.
+It is a great way to make the great way whole house smell like the holidays.
 Have you ever made a stovetop potpourri?
 Do you think you will try making this holiday stovetop potpourri recipe?
 What are your favorite holiday scents?

 Related Posts: